metko/Debian-9-LAMP/README.md

 # Debian-9-LAMP
-À Quick guide touristique setup à LAMP on Debian 9 Stretch
+A quick guide to setup a LAMP on Debian 9 Stretch